Program

 - A curriculum vitae or resume

-- A brief statement/letter of intent (one to two pages in length) that includes:
+- A brief statement/letter of intent (a maximum of two pages in length) that includes:

-- A description of any employment or study experiences that relate to the professional interests described
+A description of any employment or study experiences that relate to the research described, neuroscience, or psychiatry.

 Contact